Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 image:
 ---

-Dear Fell**owl**ship, today's homily is about a journey that begins with a few perl files encrypted by an ancient alchemy called **source filter** and ends with a shell as root.
-Please, take a seat and listen the story.
+Dear Fell**owl**ship, today's homily is about a journey that begins with a few perl files encrypted by an ancient alchemy called **source filter**, and ends with a shell as root.
+Please, take a seat and listen to the story.

 # Prayers at the foot of the Altar a.k.a. disclaimer
-*We reported the vulnerability to Leostream, but the tickets opened within their support platform went refused because we did not provided a customer license.
-We attempted to contact them again by email and twitter aswel without any luck.
-In this post we talk about version 8.2.37.0, this vulnerability may or may not be present in more recents versions.
-After all of our attempts and being the support for 8.2 branch ended this 30th September, we wrote this brief article.*
+*We reported the vulnerability to Leostream, but the tickets opened within their support platform were refused because we did not provide a customer license.
+We attempted to contact them again by email and twitter as well with no luck.
+In this post we talk about version 8.2.37.0, this vulnerability may or may not be present in more recent versions.
+After all our attempts, and being the support for 8.2 branch ended this September the 30th, we wrote this brief article.*

 # Introduction

 Leostream is a platform used to manage the connections from users to VDI, cloud desktop, and similar stuff.
-It support connections through SSH, VNC, Mechdyne TGX, etc. The platform is composed by 3 elements:
+It supports connections through SSH, VNC, Mechdyne TGX, etc. The platform is composed by 3 elements:

 - Leostream Gateway
 - Leostream Connection Broker